levimaaia/emailler/README-emailler.md

 Emai//er is implemented as a number of ProDOS executables, each of which performs one distinct function.  `EMAIL.SYSTEM` provides the main user interface, and invokes the other executables as needed.  `EMAIL.SYSTEM` is automatically reloaded when the helper program completes its function.

  - `EMAIL.SYSTEM` is a simple user interface for reading and managing email.
-It works together with `POP65` and `SMTP65`.
  - `EDIT.SYSTEM` is a full screen editor, used for composing email and news messages.
 It may also be used as a general purpose ProDOS text file editor.
  - `POP65.SYSTEM` is a Post Office Protocol version 3 (POP3) client for the Apple II with Uthernet-II card.
 This is used to retrieving incoming email messages.
  - `SMTP65.SYSTEM` is a Simple Mail Transport Protocol (SMTP) client for the Apple II with Uthernet-II card.
 This is used for sending outgoing email messages.
  - `NNTP65.SYSTEM` is a Network News Transport Protocol (NNTP) client for the Apple II with Uthernet-II card.
 This is used to retrieving Usenet news messages.